Transport in Oslo: Electric vehicles

 Oslo has made an effort since the late 2000s in promoting the use of electric vehicles above fossil-fueled vehicles.
 Oslo has been called the electric vehicle capital of the world, as 41% of all registered cars in the municipality are fully electric.
 In September 2021, the number of electric vehicles entering Oslo's toll ring was higher than the number of fossil-fueled vehicles.
-The high amount of electric vehicles in Oslo can be attributed to cheaper tolls, no vehicle import tax, no VAT, free parking, and access to bus lanes throughout the city.
+The high number of electric vehicles in Oslo can be attributed to cheaper tolls, no vehicle import tax, no VAT, free parking, and access to bus lanes throughout the city.

 Buses

 Oslo has a total of 50 inner-city bus lines, excluding buses that connect with greater Akershus.
 These inner-city bus lines act as a final overlay of transportation in Oslo, after the metro and tram network, making travel by public transportation possible to every corner of the city.
 Some of the most trafficked routes can have departures almost every minute, like 31 Fornebu, which has around 50 departures towards the Fornebu peninsula every hour during peak times.